jafarsidik/acommerce/readme.md

 1. Using [Homestead](https://laravel.com/docs/5.3/homestead) application
 2. Using Virtual Host in your favorite local server software: [XAMPP](https://www.apachefriends.org/index.html), [WAMP](http://www.wampserver.com/en/)

-Notes: Before deploying this application, you have to run 'composer install' or 'composer update' to have vendor folder on your application
+Notes: Before deploying this application, you have to run `composer install` or `composer update` to have vendor folder on your application